1950 Lafayette Leopards football team

 The 1950 Lafayette Leopards football team was an American football team that represented Lafayette College in the Middle Three Conference during the 1950 college football season.
-In its second season under head coach Maurice J. "Clipper" Smith, the team compiled a 1–8 record.
+In its second season under head coach Clipper Smith, the team compiled a 1–8 record.
 Jay Barclay and Joseph Diamond were the team captains.
 The team played home games at Fisher Field in Easton, Pennsylvania.